michelkana/lendingclub/CS109aLendingClub_Models.md

 ```

 We extract TF-IDF features.
 TF-IDF is the multiplication of the TF and IDF.
-The IDF of each word is the log of the ratio of the total number of rows to the number of rows in which that word is present.The TF or term frequency is the ratio of the count of a word present in a sentence, to the length of the sentence.
+The IDF of each word is the log of the ratio of the total number of rows to the number of rows in which that word is present.
+TF or term frequency is the ratio of the count of a word present in a sentence, to the length of the sentence.